great-expectations/great_expectations/docs/README.md

 If you’ve noticed an issue in the documentation, or have recommendations for improving the content, you can submit your request as a GitHub issue in this repository.
 To avoid forking the repository, Great Expectations recommends using the GitHub Markdown editor to edit documentation.

-1. Go to the topic file in the [GitHub Great Expectations docs repository](https://github.com/great-expectations/great_expectations/tree/develop/docs)you want to edit.
+1. Go to the topic file in the [GitHub Great Expectations docs repository](https://github.com/great-expectations/great_expectations/tree/develop/docs) you want to edit.
 The topic URL contains the path to each topic file.
 For example, the path for this topic is <https://docs.greatexpectations.io/docs/contributing/contributing_github>.
 The URL indicates the topic is located in the `contributing` folder, and it's named `contributing_github`.

 2. Click the file and then click **Edit this file**.